Vagoom/homework/readme.md

 ## How to run app

-App can was developed using this tools:
+App was developed using this tools:

 1. Ubuntu 18.04
 2. PHP 7.2